Pays d'élection

 A pays d'élection (/fr/) was one of the three types of généralité, or fiscal administrative region, in France under the Ancien Régime.
-The representative of the royal government, the intendant, split up the impôts in each region with the aid of the élus, who were for a long time elected by the States General, hence the name of their office and of the pays d'élection.
+The representative of the royal government, the intendant, managed the taxes in each region with the aid of the élus, who managed the subdivisions of the élections at a local level.
+They were for a long time elected by the States General, hence the name of their office and of the pays d'élection.
 From 1614 to 1789, however, the States General did not meet, and instead the King named the intendants and the élus.
-This was in contrast to the pays d'état, such as Brittany or Burgundy, where fiscal policy was regulated by local rules and benefited from a certain autonomy, and to the pays d'imposition such as Franche-Comté.
+This was in contrast to the pays d'état, such as Brittany or Burgundy, where fiscal policy was regulated by local rules and benefited from a certain autonomy; and to the pays d'imposition, where policy was decided directly by the king.
+The pays d'imposition were the territories annexed under the reign of Louis XIV, such as Franche-Comté.

+In 1787, Chief Minister Loménie de Brienne reformed the French tax administration by creating the assemblées provinciales in a number of the pays d'élection, which had control over their own tax policies, thus bringing these provinces closer to the pays d'état in their administrative system.
+This reform did not last, however, as in 1790 the National Constituent Assembly established a different system: that of the départements.

+History

+Origin under John II and Charles V

+The position of the élus was established in 1355 under the reign of John II.
+They were charged by the States General to raise the war subsidy in all the dioceses of the kingdom, in December 1355 and March 1356.
+However, the élus were only temporary commissioners until John's successor, Charles V, made them permanent royal officers.
+In 1372, the position was officially established as the collectors of the taille and the aides (indirect duty taxes), as well as judges in courts of first instances in cases concerning taxes.
+The élus exercised their functions in the dioceses until specific divisions called élections were created c.1380, corresponding approximately to the borders of the dioceses, although not exactly.
+The word "élections" first appeared as administrative nomenclature in 1452.